moiri/kobold/README.md

                 frame cap

             "solidClass": "solid"
                 Class name definig which elements are solid, i.e. with which elements the character is colliding (lets call them collidables).
 All elements on the web page intended to be a collidable must have this css class.

             "solidMovingClass": "solidMoving"
                 Class name defining which elements are moving.
 Only elements using the animate function of jquery to change the position (left, right, top, bottom) work properly.
 The animation must be already defined.
                 A moving element with this class will collide with the character only if the character falls/jummps on top of it.

             "solidColliderClass": "solidCollider"
-                Only used internaly, make sure this class is not used anywhere else
+                Only used internaly, make sure this class is not used anywhere else.

             "solidColliderMovingClass": "solidColliderMoving"
-                Only used internaly, make sure this class is not used anywhere else
+                Only used internaly, make sure this class is not used anywhere else.

         val:
             value to configure the attribute

-Add a new character to the engine Engine.addMovable(id);
+Add a new character to the engine

+    Engine.addMovable(id);
         id: "movable1"
             id of the added character.
 This id must like any other id be unique

-/* Enable skill of the character */ Movable.enableAttr(attr);
+Enable skill of the character

+    Movable.enableAttr(attr);
         attr:
             "run": true
                 Enables the character to walk faster, hence run.
 The speed can be set with Movable.setSpeed("rightRun"/"leftRun", speed).
                 The character is always able to walk.
 The walk speed can be set with Movable.setSpeed("right"/"left", speed).

             "jump": true
                 Enables character to jump.
 The character can only jump if he is standing on a solid.
 The jump height can be set with Movable.setMaxJumpHeight(maxHeight).

             "jump.movingSolid": false
                 !!!
 This is experimental, please do not turn this feature on !!!
                 Enables character to jump on a moving solid, with the same properties as with a normal jump.
                 If "jump" is turned off, this parameter has no effect.

             "crouch": true
                 Enables the character to crouch.
 The crouch height of the character is set with setSize("heightCrouch", height).
 Keep in mind that this depends on the size of the crouch animation.

             "crouchRun": false
                 Enables the character to crouch while running.
 If this is turned off, the character stands up as soon the run button is pressed.
                 If "crouch" is turned off, this parameter has no effect.
                 If "run" is turned off, this parameter has no effect.

             "crouchJump": true
                 Enables the character to crouch when jumping.
 If this is turned off, the character stands up as soon the character is in the air.
                 If "crouch" is turned off, this parameter has no effect.
                 If "jump" is turned off, this parameter has no effect.

             "crouchJumpHigh":true
                 Enables the character to jump higher when crouch is pressed while jumping.
-If this is turned off, the character jumps only to the maximal height set by Movable.setMaxJumpHeight(maxHeight)
-            If "crouch" is turned off, this parameter has no effect.
+If this is turned off, the character jumps Only to the maximal height set by Movable.setMaxJumpHeight(maxHeight) If "crouch" is turned off, this parameter has no effect.
                 If "jump" is turned off, this parameter has no effect.
                 If "crouchJump" is turned off, this parameter has no effect.

             "appear": true
                 With this enabled, the character cannot leave the visible screen and is teleported back near to the last valid position if he drops below the screen.

             "pickUp": true
                 With this enabled, the character is able to pick up elements marked with the css class set by Movable.setPickUpCssClass(cssClass).

-/* Disable skill of the character */ Movable.disableAttr(attr);
+Disable skill of the character

+    Movable.disableAttr(attr);
         attr:
-        the same attributes as in Movable.enableAttr(attr)
+            the same attributes as in Movable.enableAttr(attr).

-/* Get the enable status of a skill */ Movable..getEnableStatus(attr);
+Get the enable status of a skill

+    Movable..getEnableStatus(attr);
         attr:
-        the same attributes as in Movable.enableAttr(attr)
+            the same attributes as in Movable.enableAttr(attr).

-/* Define keyCodes to use the character abilities by pressing the keys.
+Define keyCodes to use the character abilities by pressing the keys.
- * Keep in mind, that this will prevent the default browser behavior of the
+Keep in mind, that this will prevent the default browser behavior of the keys.
- * keys.
- */

     Movable.setKeyCode(attr, keyCode);
         attr:
             "jump": 32
-            32 (<space>) is the default to make the character jump
+                32 (<space>) is default to make the character jump.

             "run": 16
-            16 (<shift>) is the default to make the character run
+                16 (<shift>) is default to make the character run.

             "left": 37
-            37 (<leftArrow>) is the default to make the character move left
+                37 (<leftArrow>) is default to make the character move left.

             "right": 39
-            39 (<rightArrow>) is the default to make the character move right
+                39 (<rightArrow>) is default to make the character move right.

             "crouch": 17
-            17 (<ctrl>) is the default to make the character crouch
+                17 (<ctrl>) is default to make the character crouch.

-        this.setKeyCode = function (attr, keyCode) {
-            me.keyCode[attr] = keyCode;
-        };
-        this.getKeyCode = function (attr) {
-            return me.keyCode[attr];
-        };
+    Movable.getKeyCode(attr);
+        attr:
+            the same attributes as in Movable.setKeyCode(attr).

         // PickUps
         me.pickUp.idCnt = 'pickUpCnt';